FAQs & FGAs (Frequently Given Answers)

 Is Futures Lab the right fit for freshmen?

 Maybe.
-While there are no "admission requirements" at the Lab and most of our pathways are open to any high school student, classes at the Lab tend to operate a little differently than many traditional high school classes.
+There are no “admission requirements” at the Lab and most of our pathways are open to any high school student.
+However, classes at the Lab tend to operate a little differently than many traditional high school classes.
 In keeping with our Design Principles, learners at Futures Lab have a high level of autonomy in their work.
-This doesn't mean they are expected to function completely on their own, however it does mean that successful Futures Lab learners demonstrate a level of maturity and willingness to embrace failure on their learning journey.
+This does not mean that students are expected to function completely independently, however it does mean that successful Futures Lab learners demonstrate a certain level of maturity and intellectual curiosity, as well as a willingness to embrace failure on their learning journey.

-In addition, many of our high schools have unique classes designed to "on-board" freshmen into their high school experience so in some cases scheduling Futures Lab classes around a 9th grade schedule can be a challenge.
-Having said all of that, if you feel strongly that your freshman is someone who would thrive at the Lab, let's chat about how we might make that happen.
+In addition, many of our high schools have unique classes designed to “on-board” freshmen into their high school experience so in some cases scheduling Futures Lab classes around a 9th grade schedule can be a challenge.
+With all of that in mind, if you feel strongly that your freshman would thrive at the Lab, let’s chat about how we might make that happen.

-Can Futures Lab accommodate my IEP or 504?
+Can Futures Lab accommodate my student’s IEP or 504?

 In many cases, we are able to offer accommodations.
-What we know about experiential learning and the hands-on opportunities at Futures Lab is that many students who struggle with the typical school routine thrive with the flexible learning environments at Futures Lab.
-We work closely with our Integrated Services and Student Support teams to make sure accommodations are met.
-If you have any questions at all about whether Futures Lab is the right fit for your learner, please connect with your student's case manager or reach out to us directly and let's start the conversation.
+What we know about experiential learning and the hands-on opportunities at Futures Lab is that many students who struggle with the typical school routine thrive with the flexible learning environment at Futures Lab.
+We work closely with our Integrated Services and Student Support teams to make sure we are able to accommodate all learners.
+If you have any questions at all about whether Futures Lab is the right fit for your learner, please connect with your student’s case manager or reach out to us directly and let’s start the conversation.

 Where is Futures Lab located?